angular-es/Angular-es/aio-es/content/guide/testing.md

 - `webkitRequestAnimationFrame`
 - `mozRequestAnimationFrame`

-`HTMLCanvasElement.toBlob()`のような他のmacro taskを実行したとき、`Unknown macroTask scheduled in fake async test`エラーがスローされます。
+If you run other macro tasks such as `HTMLCanvasElement.toBlob()`, an _"Unknown macroTask scheduled in fake async test"_ error will be thrown.

 <code-tabs>
   <code-pane